johno/pixyll/_posts/2022-03-04-sole_proprietorship_examples.md

 Computer and cellphone repair operations can be quite small, requiring only one person.
 You can do this from your home, a storefront, or be entirely location-independent by meeting people one-on-one and fixing their devices in person (if you’re quick about it).

-This is a perfect opportunity for you to act as your own boss, work your own hours, and run a Sole Proprietorship.
-Actually, all the examples on our list are great for taking back your time and giving you greater control of your income.
+If you are good with technical, hands-on tasks and enjoy working with technology, starting a cellphone or computer repair service may be the perfect opportunity for you to act as your own boss, work your own hours, and run a Sole Proprietorship.
+Actually, all the examples on our list are great for taking back your time and give you greater control of your income.

-If you are good with technical, hands-on tasks and enjoy working with technology, starting a cellphone or computer repair service may be the right thing for you.

 ### 7. Financial Planner